lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 7. sources clean_moreduplicates.R which removes some data that appears duplicated (very little!).
 As of 12 April 2018, deletes 2 rows (used to delete 4, and of those one was an obvious duplicate and are flagged under the more complex code).

 8. sources clean_photoperiod.R which tries to eek out every last bit of photoperiod data we could get.
 This sort of code would be good for analyses beyond just BB.
+   <><><> This code also adds a new column `photo.type' which specifies the method used in     the experiment.
+Types: `amb' = ambient photoperiod; `exp' = experimentally manipulated photoperiod; `none' = there was no mention of photoperiod; `ramped' = photoperiod was experimentally increased or decreased during the experiment

 9. saves a new file called “ospree_clean_withchill_BB.csv” for BB analyses